Antsikory Well Project – Madagascar

 The Antsirabe Nord Women’s Group will provide transport of materials from Sambava to Antsikory.
 The Antsirabe Nord Women’s Group along with the Antsikory Women’s Group and village members will also gather gravel, sand, and rocks locally.

 Community members will then help dig the first well along, with supervision and direction from a well construction expert.
-The well builder will proceed to complete construction of the well, and another worker will construct the fence.
+The well builder will proceed to complete the construction of the well, and another worker will construct the fence.

 Once the first well is complete, construction of the second well will commence and move to completion following the same plan.